DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 >   - 当发现 `isolation=true`，就把该实例的所有 security group 替换成隔离用的 security group
 > - 用 EventBridge rule 来触发 Lambda

-#### 🎈Question #259
+#### 🎈?Question #259

 A company's development team uses AWS CloudFormation to deploy its application resources.
-The team must use CloudFormation for all changes to the environment.
-The team cannot use the AWS Management Console or the AWS CLI to make manual changes directly.
+The team must use CloudFormation for all changes to the environment. **The team cannot use the AWS Management Console or the AWS CLI to make manual changes directly**.

 The team uses a developer IAM role to access the environment.
 The role is configured with the AdministratorAccess managed IAM policy.
 The company has created a new CloudFormationDeployment IAM role that has the following policy attached:

 ![image-20250416222654782](./images/image-20250416222654782.png)

 The company wants to ensure that **only CloudFormation can use the new role**.
-The **development team cannot make any manual changes to the deployed resources**.
+The **development team <mark>cannot make any manual changes to the deployed resources</mark>**.

 Which combination of steps will meet these requirements?
 (Choose three.)

 - ##### 🔑A. Remove the AdministratorAccess policy.
-Assign the ReadOnlyAccess managed IAM policy to the developer role.
+Assign the<mark> ReadOnlyAccess</mark> managed IAM policy to the developer role.
 Instruct the developers to use the CloudFormationDeployment role as a CloudFormation service role when the developers deploy new stacks.

 - 🔑B. Update the trust policy of the CloudFormationDeployment role to allow the developer IAM role to assume the CloudFormationDeployment role.

 - 🔑C. Configure the developer IAM role to be able to get and pass the CloudFormationDeployment role if iam:PassedToService equals .
 Configure the CloudFormationDeployment role to allow all cloudformation actions for all resources.

-- ##### 🔑D. Update the trust policy of the CloudFormationDeployment role to allow the cloudformation.amazonaws.com AWS principal to perform the iam:AssumeRole action.
+- ##### 🔑D. Update the trust policy of the CloudFormationDeployment role to allow the cloudformation.amazonaws.com AWS principal to perform the iam:AssumeRole <mark>action</mark>.

 - 🔑E. Remove the AdministratorAccess policy.
 Assign the ReadOnlyAccess managed IAM policy to the developer role.
 Instruct the developers to assume the CloudFormationDeployment role when the developers deploy new stacks.

-- ##### 🔑F. Add an IAM policy to the CloudFormationDeployment role to allow cloudformation:* on all resources.
-Add a policy that allows the iam:PassRole action for the ARN of the CloudFormationDeployment role if iam:PassedToService equals cloudformation.amazonaws.com.
+- ##### 🔑F. Add an IAM policy to the CloudFormationDeployment role to allow cloudformation:* on all <mark>resources</mark>.
+Add a policy that allows the iam:PassRole <mark>action</mark> for the ARN of the CloudFormationDeployment role if iam:PassedToService equals cloudformation.amazonaws.com.

 #### 🎈Question #260